Consulting and design of atrium smoke control, smoke-protected seating, zoned smoke control, high-rise, and stairwell/elevator pressurization systems.

 SMOKE CONTROL IS WHAT WE DO

 The Rational Analysis is the most important piece of the design of a smoke control system for a building.
 Often overlooked, the Rational Analysis serves as the basis behind the design of the system or series of systems, including atrium smoke, stairwell pressurization systems, elevator pressurization systems, zoned floor smoke control systems, and other specific application situations such as guestroom and public exit passageways.
-When your AHJ asks to see the Rational Analysis for your systems, don’t be burned; have a well documented basis of design proving the performance of the system, as well as assist the mechanical engineer in their final design of such systems.
+When your AHJ asks to see the Rational Analysis for your systems, don’t be burned; have a well-documented basis of design proving the performance of the system, and assist the mechanical engineer in their final design of such systems.